Robert Thurman

-Robert Alexander Farrar Thurman (born August 3, 1941) is an American Buddhist author and academic who has written, edited, and translated several books on Tibetan Buddhism.
-He was the Je Tsongkhapa Professor of Indo-Tibetan Buddhist Studies at Columbia University, before retiring in June 2019.
-He was the first endowed chair in Buddhist Studies in the West.
-He also is the co-founder and president of the Tibet House US New York.
-He translated the Vimalakirti Sutra from the Tibetan Kanjur into English.
-He is the father of actress Uma Thurman and grandfather of Maya Hawke.
+Robert Alexander Farrar Thurman (August 3, 1941 – June 16, 2026) was an American Buddhist philosopher and writer, best known for his work in Tibetan Buddhism.
+He was the Je Tsongkhapa Professor of Indo-Tibetan Buddhist Studies at Columbia University, before retiring in 2019.
+He held the first endowed chair in Buddhist Studies in the West.
+He was the co-founder and president of Tibet House US, New York, and its Menla Retreat & Dewa Spa in Phoenicia, New York.
+He translated the Vimalakirti Sutra from the Tibetan Kangyur into English.
+He was the father of actress Uma Thurman, and grandfather of Maya Hawke.

+Biography

 Early life and education

-Thurman was born in New York City, the son of Elizabeth Dean Farrar (1907–1973), a stage actress, and Beverly Reid Thurman, Jr. (1909–1962), an Associated Press editor and U.N. translator (French and English).
-He is of English, German, Scottish, and Scots-Irish/Northern Irish descent.
-His brother, John Thurman, is a professional concert cellist who performs with the Detroit Symphony Orchestra.
-He attended Phillips Exeter Academy from 1954 to 1958, then went to Harvard University, where he obtained his B.A. in 1962.
+Robert Alexander Farrar Thurman was born in Manhattan, New York City, the son of Elizabeth Dean Farrar (1907–1973), a stage actress, and Beverly Reid Thurman Jr. (1909–1962), an Associated Press editor and U.N. translator (French and English).
+He was of English, German, Scottish, and Scots-Irish/Northern Irish descent.

+Thurman attended Phillips Exeter Academy from 1954 to 1958 but was expelled weeks from graduation after leaving without permission to join Fidel Castro and his guerrilla army in Cuba.
+He was stopped in Florida and worked for a brief time in Mexico.
+In 1959 he married Marie-Christophe de Menil at age 18 before going to Harvard University, where he obtained his B.A. in 1962.
 He later returned to Harvard for graduate study in Sanskrit, receiving an M.A. in 1969 and a Ph.D. in 1972.